symcmf/symcmf3/README.md

       cd symcmf3/
      ```

-8. Create all the database tables
+8. Create all the database tables and styles

       ```
-        ./bin/db.sh
+        ./bin/setup.sh
       ```

     > If you will get error "Permission denied" you have to change access rules with next command